jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 > ___
 > ### Question
 >
 > __Question 3.1f:__ What are significant differences in the calculated median and standard deviation values for each class (F, NF, P, W and B) for VV-polarization?
-Which class shows the lowest and highest values?
+Which class shows the lowest and highest backscatter values?
 >
 > __Question 3.1g:__ What land cover classes are easy to separate based on their backscatter value ranges for either VV- and VH-polarization?
 > ___

-## Calculating “VVVH backscatter ratio” and RGB composite creation
+#### 4. Calculating “VV-VH backscatter ratio” and RGB composite creation

 To create a false colour RGB using a dual-polarised SAR image (two image layers only), the backscatter ratio is most commonly used as third image layer.
-In case of Sentinel-1, the “VVVH backscatter ratio” is calculated.
+In case of Sentinel-1, the “VV/VH backscatter ratio” is calculated.
-In dB scale, the “VVVH backscatter ratio” is not calculated as a classical ratio (for example NDVI), but simply as VV backscatter - VH backscatter.
+In dB scale, the “VV-VH backscatter ratio” is not calculated as a classical ratio (for example NDVI), but simply as VV backscatter - VH backscatter.
 (In linear scale, the “VVVH backscatter ratio” it is calculated as ratio: VV/VH).

 To calculate the “VVVH backscatter ratio” and visualize it (Fig. 4) you may use the following code.
 __Note__ that in order to successfully run this code you need to have defined the variable called _s1VH_image_ via the task from visualizing the VH band from before!